 How to Cook Butternut Squash in the Microwave

-To cook butternut squash in a microwave, first, wash the squash and pat it dry then prep it as described above.
+1. To cook butternut squash in a microwave, first, wash the squash and pat it dry, then prep it as described above.

-Cut off the ends, cut it in half lengthwise, and scoop out the seeds.
-(Don’t discard the seeds because they make a really tasty snack.
+2. Cut off the ends, cut it in half lengthwise, and scoop out the seeds.
+(Don’t discard the seeds because they make a delicious snack.
 See the instructions at the bottom of this post on how you can roast butternut squash seeds.)
+Make a few holes in the skin of the squash using a fork or a knife.

 How to Roast Butternut Squash Cubes

-To roast butternut squash cubes, first, wash the squash and pat it dry then prep the squash as described above.
+1. To roast butternut squash cubes, first, wash the squash and pat it dry, then prep the squash as described above.

-Peel the squash and cut it into cubes.
-(Don’t discard the seeds because they make a really tasty snack.
+2. Peel the squash and cut it into cubes.
+(Don’t discard the seeds because they make a delicious snack.
 See the instructions at the bottom of this post on how you can roast butternut squash seeds.)

-Preheat the oven to 350F.
+3. Preheat the oven to 350F.
 Place the cubes onto a baking sheet and add one to two tablespoons of olive oil.
 Season with salt.
-With your hands, toss the cubes to coat them in oil.
+Toss the cubes to coat them in oil.

-Spread the butternut squash cubes evenly over the baking sheet.
-Make sure the cubes are loosely arranged in only one layer.
+4. Spread the cubes of butternut squash evenly over the baking sheet.
+Make sure the cubes are loosely arranged in a single layer.
 Use two baking sheets if needed.

 How to Saute Butternut Squash

-Peel the squash then cut it into cubes.
-(Don’t discard the seeds because they make a really tasty snack.
+2. Peel the squash, then cut it into cubes.
+(Don’t discard the seeds because they make a delicious snack.
 See the instructions at the bottom of this post on how you can roast butternut squash seeds.)

-Heat about one and a half tablespoon of olive oil in a skillet over medium heat.
-Add the butternut squash cubes and cook stirring occasionally for about 15 to 20 minutes until the squash is fork-tender and started to brown.
+3. Heat about 1 1/2 tablespoons of olive oil in a skillet over medium heat.
+Add the butternut squash cubes and cook, stirring occasionally for about 15 to 20 minutes until the squash is fork-tender and started to brown.

 How to Steam Butternut Squash

-To steam butternut squash cubes, first, wash the squash and pat it dry then prep it as described above.
+1. To steam butternut squash cubes, first, wash the squash and pat it dry, then prep it as described above.

-Peel the squash then cut it into cubes.
+2. Peel the squash, then cut it into cubes.
 (Don’t discard the seeds because they make a tasty snack.
 See the instructions at the bottom of this post on how you can roast butternut squash seeds.)

-Add water to your steamer then place the squash cubes into the steamer basket.
+3. Add water to your steamer, then place the squash cubes into the steamer basket.

-Bring the water to a boil, cover, and steam for about 15 to 20 minutes until the squash is fork-tender.
-When using a stovetop steamer, always keep an eye on the level of water to make sure it doesn’t evaporate.
+4. Bring the water to a boil, cover, and steam for about 15 to 20 minutes until the squash is fork-tender.
+When using a stovetop steamer, always keep an eye on the water level to make sure it doesn’t evaporate.
 Add more water if needed.

 How to Make Butternut Squash Puree

-To make mashed butternut squash cook it first using any of the methods described above.
-If you decide to bake a butternut squash halves, place them on the baking sheet cut side down.
+To make mashed butternut squash, cook it first using any of the methods described above.
+If you decide to bake butternut squash halves, place them on the baking sheet cut side down.
 Once the squash is ready, you can simply mash it with a fork or a potato masher.

 For a smoother butternut squash puree, process it in a food processor or blender.

-And if you need a super smooth puree, push it through a mesh colander with a rubber spatula.
+For an extra smooth texture, push it through a mesh colander with a rubber spatula.

 How to Roast Butternut Squash Seeds